Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

-# TetraPak.AspNet SDK - Concepts and Terms
+# TetraPak.AspNet SDK - Concepts and Terminology

 The security and API management domains are filled with terms, many to describe the same concept.
 This document is just a convenient go-to for those terms and concepts referred to by the other SDK documents.